Creating queries in Azure Cognitive Search

-If you are building a query for the first time, this article describes approaches and methods for setting up the request.
+If you're building a query for full text search, this article provides steps for setting up the request.
 It also introduces a query structure, and explains how field attributes and linguistic analyzers can impact query outcomes.

 {